Hermione Gingold: Postwar

-Gingold continued to make films.
-In 1956, she played a London "sporting lady" in Around the World in 80 Days, and won a Golden Globe Award for Best Supporting Actress for her performance in the 1958 film Gigi.
+She continued making films, playing a London "sporting lady" in Around the World in 80 Days (1956), and won a Golden Globe Award for Best Supporting Actress for her performance in the 1958 film Gigi.
 In the film, she sang "I Remember It Well" with Maurice Chevalier.
 She said "It was my first American film, and I was very nervous."
 Chevalier put her at ease.
 "I had to sing, and I hadn't got a great voice, but with him, I felt the greatest prima donna in the world."
 Gingold followed this with another hit film Bell, Book and Candle, also 1958.
 She played the haughty Eulalie Mackecknie Shinn in The Music Man (1962), starring Robert Preston and Shirley Jones.